AndrewRLloyd88/GroceryCo-Checkout-System-Solution/README.md

 - What format do the pricing rules need to be in?
 - How do we design the pricing rules?
+- What items do we want to allow? a pre-determined set of items in an array or any items within reason?

+## Future Considerations

 - Future Considerations - how to scale and add new pricing rules in the future.
-- What items do we want to allow a pre-determined set of items in an array or any items within reason?
 - How do we apply multiple offers at the same time?
 - Need to limit the ability to checkout before pricing is added?

-## Dependencies

-- Jest
-- Commander
-- FS
-- ChalkJS
+- Validating inputs

+## Test Coverage

+## Further Test Coverage Needed

 ## Criteria